 PAGE 3

 DEPARTMENT COURSE DESCRIPTION PREREQS

-COMPUTER SCIENCE CPSC 432 INTERMEDIATE COMPILER DESIGN, WITH A FOCUS ON DEPENDENCY RESOLUTION.
+COMPUTER SCIENCE CP5C 432 INTERMEDIATE COMPILER DESIGN, WITH A FOCUS ON DEPENDENCY RESOLUTION.
 CPSC 432

-where the columnity provided

 Enumerating Paths

 - What could go wrong with enumerating paths in a method? - There could be infinitely many!

 One path corresponds to executing the loop once, another to twice, another to three times, etc.